Learning Domain Invariant Representations for Generalizable Person Re-Identification: Experiments

 \subsection{Comparisons Against State-of-the-art}

-\textbf{Comparison with single domain methods.} Many supervised methods report high performance on large-scale benchmarks, but their performance is still poor on small-scale ones.
-We select $6$ representative models (labeled as `S' in Table~\ref{tab:sota}) trained with data and labels the same as the training splits of target datasets.
+\textbf{Comparison with single domain methods.} Many supervised methods report high performance on large-scale benchmarks, but their performance is still poor on small-scale.
+We select $6$ representative models (labeled as `S' in Table~\ref{tab:sota}) in comparisons, which are trained with the data splits in the target datasets.
 Although data from the target domain are inaccessible for DIR-ReID, it achieves competitive or better performance on all four benchmarks, which indicates that sufficient source data and our model based on domain invariance learning can alleviate the need for data from the target domain.